 The descendants of Joseph and his brothers became a people living among the Egyptians (Ex 1:1-7), which led to a new era of four cycles, namely that of the Israelite people.
 The era of the patriarchs therefore came to end since in the center of the history of salvation is no longer an individual ancestor but a whole people united by a physical kinship through Abraham as common ancestor.
 This kinship prefigures the spiritual kinship inaugurated with Christ.
 The initial peace of the Israelites, extending to many generations during their stay in Egypt, institutes the first phase.

 This peace phase reigned until the day a new Pharaoh came to power who feared for the future of Egypt because of the fertility of the Israelites, who were becoming almost more numerous than the Egyptians.
 He oppressed them with hard work (Ex 1:8-14) but this did not change anything and the Hebrew population continued to grow.
 He then ordered that all newborn Israelite boys be thrown in the Nile (Ex 1:15-22).
-Moses survived this massacre.
+Only Moses survived this massacre.

-As an adult, Moses was called by God to be the redeemer for the Israelites in front of Pharaoh, who hindered the Israelites from making sacrifices in the desert because their labor was of great use to him (Ex 5:1-5).
-This is why God inflicted ten plagues upon Pharaoh and his people, so that he was finally obliged to let them leave the country (Ex 7-13) and return to where they originally came from, that is to Canaan, the promised land of Abraham.
+As an adult, Moses was called by God to be the redeemer for the Israelites in front of Pharaoh, who hindered them from making sacrifices in the desert because their labor was of great use to him (Ex 5:1-5).
+This is why God inflicted ten plagues upon Pharaoh and his people, so that he was finally obliged to let them leave the country (Ex 7-13) and return to where they originally came from, that is, to Canaan, the promised land of Abraham.
 But Pharaoh persisted and ordered his army to pursue them.
 Thus Egypt attracted its supreme judgment, for its whole army was drowned at the crossing of the Red Sea (Ex 14:15-28).

 However, the Exodus is not the entire revival yet, although it has the characteristics and constitutes a precursory sign.
 For the divine anger next fell on the Israelites, who, in the middle of the desert, began to murmur against God because of the lack of water (Ex 15:24; 17:3; Num 20:2-5) and food (Ex 16:2-3; Num 11:4-6) – although God gave them all they needed – and because they felt threatened by war (Num 14:2-10).
 They wondered why God had led them into the desert and refused to believe that it was to keep the promise made to Abraham to drive his descendants into the same country to which he himself had already been led (Gen 15; 28:10-22; 50:24; Num 11:10-12).
 Because of this restive behavior, God did not permit the generation he had delivered of the Egyptian yoke to conquer the promised land, so that the Israelites were obliged to languish in the desert for forty years (Num 14:20-24; Dt 1:34-36).

-With a new generation, the Israelite people conquered Canaan (Jos 1-11), the country where their ancestors Abraham, Isaac and Jacob once lived, “a land flowing with milk and honey” (Dt 26:9).
+With a new generation, the Israelite people finally conquered Canaan (Jos 1-11), the country where their ancestors Abraham, Isaac and Jacob once lived, “a land flowing with milk and honey” (Dt 26:9).
 This is the phase of revival that brings us to the phase of peace of the next cycle.

 This, however, changed with the reign of Solomon – who paradoxically incarnated the kingdom in its greatest splendor – for his numerous “wives turned away his heart after other gods” (1 Ki 11:4).
 So the Lord decided to remove the major part of Israel from his son Rehoboam, who became king after Solomon, and to leave him only the tribe of Judah, in consideration of David and Jerusalem (1 Ki 11:4-13).
-The apostasy of Solomon provoked an even greater one: as predicted, after the death of Solomon the northern part of Israel was separated from Judah and was ruled by Jeroboam (1 Ki 12:1-25).
+This apostasy of Solomon provoked an even greater one: as predicted, after the death of Solomon the northern part of Israel was separated from Judah and was ruled by Jeroboam (1 Ki 12:1-25).
 Because Jeroboam feared that the people would return to Judah and Jerusalem, he also decreed a religious separation from Judah by obliging the rest of Israel to serve other gods, for Jerusalem, thanks to its temple, still formed the religious center of all tribes despite the political split and thereby still had a large influence over all Israel (1 Ki 12:26-33).
 The apostasy of Solomon and especially that of Jeroboam characterize the phase of sin of this cycle, for almost all kings of this period are compared to Jeroboam and his apostasy because like him they all made “what was evil in the sight of the Lord” (1 Ki 15:34; 16:19, 26, 31; 22:53; 2 Ki 13:2, 11; 14:24; 15:9, 18, 24, 28).